 form (DHS 7486) is not required but can be a helpful tool for parents to know what they should provide as verification.

 Providers can't charge families receiving help from ODHS a higher rate than what you charge private pay families.
 Providers can't charge a higher fee or add charges solely because a child has a disability or other special needs.
 Here is more information about the

 Child Care Centers and Americans with Disabilities Act (ADA).

 High Needs Program

 If a child or youth requires a much higher level of care, a supplemental payment may also be available.
 This is called the "High Needs Program" and involves an assessment of the child.
-The assessment is done, at no cost to the family or the provider, by a specialist from the
+The assessment is done, at no cost to the family or the provider, by a specialist from Inclusive Partners.

-See the complete list of rates
+See the complete list of child care rates.